centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 > For more information, please see the [official MariaDB documentation](https://mariadb.com/kb/en/mysql_secure_installation/).

-## Web installation
+## Step 4: Web installation

-Before starting the web installation process, start the Apache server with the following command:
+1. Start the Apache server with the following command:

 <Tabs groupId="sync">